aimacode/aima-python/CONTRIBUTING.md

   clearly under which circumstances the bug happens.
 Make sure the test fails without your patch.

-- Follw the style guidelines described above.
+- Follow the style guidelines described above.

 Running the Test-Suite
 =====================